ubitquitin/ubitquitin.github.io/content/projects/AgentChronia/index.md

 # Implementation Details

 ## Agent actions
-In Runescape, there are several actions you can take to manvigate the tile-based map around you.
+In Runescape, there are several actions you can take to navigate the tile-based map around you.
 You can, of course, walk in any cardinal & ordinal direction, but there are also a few special abilities you can use to move around faster.

 <div style="display: flex; align-items: flex-start; gap: 20px;">